slaclab/pydm-tutorial/docs/source/intro.rst

 ++++++++++++++++++++

 This machine comes with simulated motors and cameras.
-The IOCs can be started through their launcher scripts available at:
+The IOCs can be started through their launcher scripts available below.
+You can run these launcher scripts concurrently.
+Each script can be on either a terminal tab or console.

 .. code-block:: bash